EILER calls on IT-BPO companies to respect and uphold employees’ rights and welfare.

 EILER, with the support of People with a Mission, has published a small flyer informing BPO employees of their basic rights as part of the “Kaagapay” project.

-To view and download the BPO Know Your Rights flyer, click here.
+To view and download the Know Your Rights! flyer, please click here.